Cabana/jquery.cabana.lastViewedPages/README.md

 - `destroy`: Clear the array of last viewed pages in local storage and remove the injected markup.
 - `clear`: Clear the array of last viewed pages in local storage.

+## Data params

+Some of the options can also be set via `data-` attributes on the element.
+They will override any options set with initializing the plugin.

+- `data-last-viewed-pages-count`

 ## Compiling

 The business logic has been extracted into a separate class in a separate file.
 So you will have to concatenate a few files.